 It’s important to note that RT-AX88U has no multi-gig network port.
 As a result, there was no way to find out how fast its Wi-Fi is.
 At most, you’ll get 1Gbps wireless speed out of it.
 But that’s enough for most of us, including those few who are lucky enough to have a Gigabit Internet connection.

-So, if you have upgraded your computers to Wi-Fi 6, for less than $300, the RT-AX88U is a sensible purchase.
+So, if you have upgraded your computers to Wi-Fi 6, for around $300, the RT-AX88U is a sensible purchase.

 Dong’s note: I first published this review on January 6, 2019, and updated it on October 22 with 2×2 Wi-Fi 6-based test results.

 ASUS RT-AX88U AX6000 Dual-Band Wi-Fi 6 Router$310.99

 - Eight network ports with Dual-WAN and Link Aggregation